Mohammad Abdulaziz email: firstname.lastname@example.org

 Mohammad Abdulaziz, Charles Gretton, and Michael Norrish.
 Mechanising Theoretical Upper Bounds

 in Planning.
-In Workshop on Knowledge Engineering for Planning and Scheduling, 2014.
-[PDF]
+In Workshop on Knowledge Engineering for Planning and Scheduling, 2014. [preprint]

 Mohammad Abdulaziz, Ahmed Ramadan, and Sherif Saif.
 An SMT Based Electrical and Geometrical